bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module2-sql-for-analysis/README.md

 ## Assignment

-Reproduce (debugging as needed) the live lecture task of setting up and inserting the RPG data into a PostgreSQL database, and add the code you write to do so.
+Reproduce (debugging as needed) the live lecture task of setting up and inserting the RPG data into a PostgreSQL database.
+We walked through most of these steps in lesson but see if you can finish moving the `charactercreator_character` table.

 Then, set up a new table for the Titanic data (`titanic.csv`) - spend some time thinking about the schema to make sure it is appropriate for the columns.